-All lectures and workshops come with a digital download summarizing the session's key points and providing links to more resources online.

-KEYNOTES THE AERODYNAMICS OF EXCEPTIONAL SCHOOLS In any school, just as in air travel, four forces work to affect our progress: lift, the tools we select to meet student needs; thrust, the energy and enthusiasm we put into improving our practice; weight, the raw materials we have to work with-socioeconomics, budget constraints, student readiness; and drag, the resistance to change from colleagues, students, and parents.
+All presentations come with a digital download summarizing the session's key points and providing links to more resources online.
+TOPICS THE AERODYNAMICS OF EXCEPTIONAL SCHOOLS Keynote: 45-60 min | Workshop: 90 min In any school, just as in air travel, four forces work to affect our progress: lift, the tools we select to meet student needs; thrust, the energy and enthusiasm we put into improving our practice; weight, the raw materials we have to work with-socioeconomics, budget constraints, student readiness; and drag, the resistance to change from colleagues, students, and parents.
 We come together at events and conferences to improve our lift by discovering new technologies and practices.
 But our excitement can be dampened when we meet the forces of weight and drag that await us in our schools.
 What's missing is thrust: We know what it's going to take to improve our schools, but we have to get better at convincing other stakeholders to get on board.
 Lessons from change management theory and advice from teachers who have been there will give us the tools we need to encourage our colleagues, get buy-in from students and parents, and make our schools truly exceptional.
-THE SYMBIOTIC CURRICULUM: WHERE "REAL LIFE" AND SCHOOL ARE THE SAME For generations, many of our schools have operated apart from the communities that surround us.
+THE SYMBIOTIC CURRICULUM: WHERE "REAL LIFE" AND SCHOOL ARE THE SAME Keynote: 45-60 min | Workshop: 90 min For generations, many of our schools have operated apart from the communities that surround us.
 We prepare students for the "real world" without giving them real access to it.
 We seek expertise from textbooks and websites, missing the wealth of resources right down the street.
 We experience the consequences of community problems, but rarely see ourselves as the ones who can solve them.
 Now the world has changed: School has been brought home, improvisation and change are a daily occurrence, and communities have had to think critically about the value of education and how best to make it happen.
 Now more than ever, we have an opportunity to break with tradition and create a symbiotic relationship between school and community: tapping into local resources, solving local problems, and becoming truly active citizens of our communities.
 By hearing the stories of teachers and students who have done just that, we'll be able to imagine the possibilities for all schools.

+TOPICS

-LECTURES / WORKSHOPS 4 LAWS OF LEARNING (AND HOW TO OBEY THEM IN YOUR LESSONS) What really makes a difference in teaching?
+4 LAWS OF LEARNING (AND HOW TO OBEY THEM IN YOUR LESSONS)

+Keynote: 60-90 min | Workshop: 120 min

+What really makes a difference in teaching?
 There are many factors, like relationship building, that have a powerful impact, but when it comes to planning lessons-that 45- to 90-minute block of time we set aside for instruction-what activities actually move the needle on learning?
 This session explores four rock-solid truths backed by research on how people learn.
 These laws apply to every subject area and grade level, and if you follow them when planning lessons, you'll be a lot more likely to make some real learning happen for students.

+CULTIVATING A HEALTHY CLASSROOM CLIMATE

+Keynote: 60-75 min | Workshop: 90-120 min

-CULTIVATING A HEALTHY CLASSROOM CLIMATE The emotional climate of a classroom significantly impacts students' academic achievement.
+The emotional climate of a classroom significantly impacts students' academic achievement.
 If you struggle with classroom management, unmotivated students, or lessons that just don't go well, the problem might have something to do with climate.
-This session examines five factors that affect classroom climate-teacher mindset, relationship building, academic safety, inclusiveness, and teacher language-and offers specific ways you can make improvements in each area.
+This session examines five factors that affect classroom climate-teacher mindset, relationship building, academic safety, inclusiveness, and classroom design-and offers specific ways you can make improvements in each area.